ieguinoa/genomes_to_galaxy/README.md

 # genomes_to_galaxy
 Scripts to preprocess genomes+annotation, automatically load them to a Galaxy instance and build the corresponding indexes.
 This repo also contains yaml files to directly install plants genomes used at PSB-VIB, complementing the genome collection available from PLAZA (https://github.com/ieguinoa/galaxy_data_management)

-# Preprocessing scripts to install new genome builds into Galaxy:
 install_genomes.sh is the wrapper script for all the steps.
 The parameters are: